ansible-collections/ibm_zos_cics/README.md

 The **IBM z/OS CICS collection** is following the **Red Hat® Ansible Certified Content for IBM Z®** method of distributing content.
-Collections will be developed in the open, and when content is ready for use it is released to
+Collections are developed in the open, and when content is ready for use it is released to
 [Ansible Galaxy](https://galaxy.ansible.com/search?keywords=zos_&order_by=-relevance&deprecated=false&type=collection&page=1)
 for community adoption.
 Once contributors review community usage, feedback,